-In honed countertops, the natural polish found on quartz surfaces is removed so little to no shine or refection can be seen on its smooth surface.
+In countertops with a honed finish, the natural polish found on quartz surfaces is removed so little to no shine or refection can be seen on its smooth surface.
 However, they do still retail quartz’s natural look but will be visibly lighter in color.
 Most homeowners prefer a matte finish to reduce the reflection of overhead lighting elements on their countertops and evoke a more relaxed, casual vibe.

 What is Polished Quartz?

-In contrast to honed quartz, polished quartz countertops have glossy surfaces that are highly reflective and are more vibrant.
+In contrast to quartz with a honed finish, polished quartz countertops have glossy surfaces that are highly reflective and are more vibrant.
 With polished quartz, the stone’s natural qualities such as its colors, hues, and vein structures become more highly pronounced.

 Polished, or glossy quartz countertops are perhaps the most popular and most widely-used countertop sheen on the market today because of their overall vibrancy.
 Its reflective surface adds to the countertop’s overall appeal because it enhances the countertop’s appeal that makes them a perfect addition to any kitchen that seeks to create a more elegant style full of energy and sophistication.
-With polished quartz, countertop surfaces are easy to maintain with its smooth, polished surface and glossy finish that repels moisture.
+With polished quartz, countertop surfaces are easy to maintain with their smooth, polished surface and glossy finish that repels moisture and reflects light.

 The type of finish that you choose for your countertop surface will not only affect the look but also the feel of any room.
-Whether you choose honed or polished quartz, your countertop surface will ultimately add to, or take away from, the overall aesthetic and vibe of each room.
+Whether you choose a polished or honed surface, your countertop surface will ultimately add to, or take away from, the overall aesthetic and vibe of each room.